aaronlippold/xccdf2inspec/README.md

 	in the XCCDF file
-    -o, --output output.rb           The name of the inspec file you want -f, --format [ruby|hash]         The format you would like (defualt: ruby) -v, --version                    xccdf2inspec version
+    -o, --output output.rb           The name of the inspec file you want -f, --format [ruby|hash]         The format you would like (defualt: ruby) -s, --seperate [true|false]      If you want to break the controls into seperate files (defualt: false) -v, --version                    xccdf2inspec version
     -h, --help                       Displays Help
 ```